Accounts receivable: It’s simple until it’s not.

 - Electronic payments

 Accounts receivable automation is about reducing bad debt while reducing the manual labor involved with following up on late payment.
+An effective collections feature will improve cash flow by facilitating on-time payments.

 A good payment software solution will have a “set it and forget it” feature that allows you to write a late payment notice that goes out automatically when payment is late by a day, a week, two weeks, etc. You should be able to customize the note and the schedule of each notice.